MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

     }
   ```

-- `aiBot.titleBar.enabled`: This field specifies whether to enable the title bar of chat panel, snapshot panel and topic panel on the bot consumption page or not.
+- `aiBot.titleBar.enabled`: This field specifies whether to enable the title bar of chat panel, snapshot panel and topic panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
 However, it's ignored when the field isn't defined or defined as true.
 Only when the value is false, the title bars of panels are hidden.
-- `aiBot.snapshotPanel.enabled`: This field specifies whether to enable the snapshot panel on the bot consumption page or not.
+- `aiBot.snapshotPanel.enabled`: This field specifies whether to enable the snapshot panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.topicsPanel.enabled`: This field specifies whether to enable the topic panel on the bot consumption page or not.
+- `aiBot.topicsPanel.enabled`: This field specifies whether to enable the topic panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.showClearHistory`: This field specifies whether to show clear history in the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.showClearHistory`: This field specifies whether to show clear history in the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.showGiveTopics`: This field specifies whether to show give topics in the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.showGiveTopics`: This field specifies whether to show give topics in the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.showWelcomePageBotImg`: This field specifies whether to show bot image in the welcome page of the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.showWelcomePageBotImg`: This field specifies whether to show agent image in the welcome page of the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.showCopyBtn`: This field specifies whether to show copy button in the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.showCopyBtn`: This field specifies whether to show copy button in the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
 - `aiBot.chatPanel.shouldExpandRelatedSuggestionsOnInit`: This field specifies whether to show the related suggestions list in the chat panel as expanded or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.shouldLoadHistory`: This field specifies whether to load chat history in the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.shouldLoadHistory`: This field specifies whether to load chat history in the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.
-- `aiBot.chatPanel.shouldSaveToHistory`: This field specifies whether to save chat history in the chat panel on the bot consumption page or not.
+- `aiBot.chatPanel.shouldSaveToHistory`: This field specifies whether to save chat history in the chat panel on the agent consumption page or not.
 The value can be true or false.
 If this field isn't defined, the default is true.

 #### Sample